 Director, Africa Region

 Ms Rashid has worked in international development for over 22 years in several countries in Asia and Africa and in organisations including Save the Children and the World Bank.
 Her expertise lies in the areas of programme management, strategy development, technical support and policy analysis.
-She has a masters in Development Studies from the London School of Economics and Political Science.
+She has a master’s in development studies from London School of Economics and Political Science.

 Md Akramul Islam